colemickens/niche/README.md

 If you're interested in contributing to `niche`, here are some suggestions:

+0. SOme of the log handling is dumb, I recreated the same builder start over and over.
 0. Improve error handling.
 Not sure what state of the art is in Golang today.
 0. Add a `niche init` option that walks the user through initial config file creation
 1. Reduce the places where we need to call out to `nix` (all usages are in `nix.go`)